dayour/Durable-Copilot-Studio/samples/portable-sdks/python/async-http-api/README.md

 ```
 This will start a FastAPI server on port 8000.

-5. Interact with the API using a browser or curl:
+5. Interact with the API using a browser, curl, or PowerShell:

+   **Using curl:**
    - To start a new operation:
      ```bash
      curl -X POST http://localhost:8000/api/start-operation -H "Content-Type: application/json" -d '{"processing_time": 10}'